 for all $n \in \Z^+$, where we assume $v_0, \{\xi_n\}_{n \in \Z^+}$ and $\{\eta_n\}_{n \in \N}$ are mutually independent Gaussians defined by \eqref{eq:ga3res}.
 We may now formally take the $\dt \to 0$ limit and obtain the following continuous time analog of (\ref{eq:sd2n}), namely the controlled SDE formulation:

 where $\zd$ is given by \eqref{eq:data_ct}.
 The unit Brownian motions $W, W^\dagger, B$ and $B^\dagger$, in $\R^{d_v}$, $\R^{d_v}$, $\R^{d_z}$ and $\R^{d_z}$ respectively, are all independent of one another.
-As in the discrete time analog, encapsulated in (\ref{eq:sd2n}), the choice of a time-dependent gain matrix $K$ remains to be determined.
-We adopt a mean-field perspective for determination of $K$ in continuous time, as we did in discrete time.
-To this end we progress to discuss the evolution of probability measures describing the conditional distribution of $v(t)|Z^\dagger(t)$.
+As in the discrete time analog, encapsulated in (\ref{eq:sd2n}), the choice of a (now \emph{time-dependent}) gain matrix $K$ remains to be determined and is crucial for the success of such a methodology; and as in discrete time, a time-evolving gain matrix is often desirable.
+To determine $K$ we adopt a mean field perspective, as we did in discrete time.
+To this end we now discuss the evolution of probability measures describing the conditional distribution of $v(t)|Z^\dagger(t)$.